 In the afternoon, check in to the hotel near the shore of Lake Van.

 In the morning, visit the 17th century Kurdish Castle of Hosap, sitting impressively on a hilltop above the surrounding landscape.
 The relief on the tower features a pair of lions, and the bridge leading to the castle is rendered in black and white stone, in a manner typical of Ottoman building in the region.

 Today, cross by ferry to Akdamar Island, one of the largest islands in Lake Van and the site of the elegant Armenian Orthodox Cathedral of the Holy Cross.
-The cathedral was built in the 10th century as a palace church for King Gagik I of Vaspurakan (a part of Greater Armenia), and has long outlasted the palace itself.
+The cathedral was built in the 10th century as a palace church for King Gagik I of Vaspurakan (a province of Greater Armenia), and has long outlasted the palace itself.
 It is particularly notable for the bas-relief depictions of mythological animals, Biblical scenes and turbaned princes decorating its exterior walls, which some scholars have interpreted as part of a syncretic art tradition combining Armenian Christian and Persian Islamic forms.

 Return to the mainland before an afternoon at leisure.

 In the morning, visit Ayanis, the fortress of King Rusa II of Urartu.
 Built in the 7th century BCE, the extensive complex of Ayanis contains a temple to the god Haldi and a proud inscription declaring that before Rusa built the fortress the land was bare, waste and untouched.